 Collaborations

 What most non-profits refer to as “programs,” Green Mountain Justice calls collaborations.
 And we build collaborations one connection, one relationship at a time, across a full spectrum justice ministry.
 We collaborate with those most committed to dismantling harmful systems and creating equitable, just ones that improve the lives of our marginalized neighbors and enable beloved community.
 This is hard work.
 History shows that most privileged folks enfranchised in the status quo prioritize their comfort above the needs of the disenfranchised.
-Bending the arc of that history more toward justice will require love-centric values, courage, a transformative spirit, and a coming together of leaders committed to change.
+Bending the arc of that history more toward justice will require love-centric values, courage, a transformative spirit, and a coming together of justice-seekers committed to change.

 Neighbor Care

 Green Mountain Justice catches neighbors who are falling through the cracks.
 We create relationships that honor their humanity and equal opportunities to thrive, help connect them with services that meet their needs, and advocate for transformation to improve their lives.
 We see it every day: families and individuals just trying to survive the intersecting forces of impoverishment, trauma, health challenges, substance use disorders, racism, and other oppressions.
 Green Mountain Justice steps into those intersections with our neighbors.
 We help with some practical shortfalls by assisting with rent, groceries, transportation expenses, kids’ clothes, a meal, or something else.
-We listen closely and systematically assess our neighbors’ needs, and open connections for them to benefit from the compassionate services of our many community partners.
+We listen closely and systematically assess our neighbors’ needs.
+We open connections for them to benefit from the compassionate services of our many community partners.
 As we come alongside our neighbors in need with holistic, integrated care, we always prioritize our relationships with those we serve and partner above the bureaucratic, transactional aspects of our interactions.

 Being available, fully present, and relational, with resources and collaborative partners, we try to (re)instill a sense of dignity in the daily lives of our marginalized neighbors, whose needs and inherent worthiness are always centered in our work for justice.
 Your donations to Green Mountain Justice help us sustain this work, making you an essential partner in transforming lives for the better.